Automorphisms of procongruence curve and pants complexes: Introduction

 In this paper, we will deal with a somewhat more treatable but related problem.
 Let $C_P(S)$ be the \emph{pants graph} associated to the surface $S$.
-The vertices of $C_P(S)$ are the facets of $C(S)$, namely maximal multicurves.
+The vertices of $C_P(S)$ are the facets of $C(S)$, namely the maximal multicurves.
 Two vertices are connected by an edge if the corresponding multicurves share a subset of $d(s)-1$ elements while the remaining pair of curves has minimal nontrivial geometric intersection (cf.\ Section~\ref{pantsgraphdef}).
 As done for the curve complex, we can associate to the congruence completion $\kG(S)$ a profinite version of the pants graph.
 This is the {\em procongruence pants graph} $\kC_P(S)$, a $1$-dimensional abstract simplicial profinite complex endowed with a natural continuous action of $\kG(S)$.

-A basic feature of $\kC_P(S)$ is that it can be realized as the inverse limit of $1$-skeletons of some natural triangulations of the $1$-dimensional strata in the boundary of the complex level structures $\bM^\l_\C$ over the Deligne-Mumford compactification $\bM(S)$ of $\cM(S)$.
+A \emph{level structure} $\cM^\l$ is a finite, geometrically connected, \'etale covering of the moduli stack $\cM(S)$ (cf.\ Section~\ref{levels}).
+This admits a canonical extension to a (in general, ramified) covering $\bM^\l\to\bM(S)$, where $\bM(S)$ is the \emph{DM compactification} of $\cM(S)$ (cf.\ Section~\ref{moduli}).
+Then, a basic feature of $\kC_P(S)$ is that it can be realized as the inverse limit of $1$-skeletons of some natural triangulations of the $1$-dimensional strata in the DM boundary of $\bM^\l_\C$.
 It is thus natural to expect $\kC_P(S)$ to be a more rigid object than the procongruence curve complex $\kC(S)$.
 The main result of the paper shows that this is indeed the case.

 More precisely, the natural action of $\kG(S)$ on $\kC_P(S)$ factors through a homomorphism $\Inn(\kG(S))\to\Aut(\kC_P(S))$, which is injective for $d(S)>1$.
 Then, the main result of the paper is that, in analogy with what happens in the topological setting, this map has cofinite image (cf.\ Theorem \ref{completepantsrigidity}):